-The latest studies of a stem cell-based approach in patients with neurological, autoimmune and musculoskeletal disorders allow for the use of this cutting-edge treatment to manage fibromyalgia.
+The latest studies of a stem cell-based approach in patients with neurological, autoimmune and musculoskeletal disorders allow for the use of stem cell therapy for fibromyalgia.

-Contact a Medical Advisor to discover the results you can get from stem cell therapy for fibromyalgia >>>
+Contact our medical advisor to discover the results you can get from stem cell therapy for fibromyalgia.

 Patient: Jeanne, 40 years-of-age.